AdKats/AdKats/extensions/LRT-README.md

 <p>
     When running loadout enforcement for a specific player, the reason, and action if invalid, is first decided.
 The following are results for specific reasons, in order of priority:
     <ul>
-        <li>If a player was marked, they are set under trigger enforcement, and will be slain for invalid loadout of any kind.</li>
+        <li>If a player was marked they are set under trigger enforcement, and will be slain for invalid loadout of any kind.</li>
-        <li>If a player is punished, they are set under trigger enforcement, and will be slain for invalid loadout of any kind.</li>
+        <li>If a player is punished they are set under trigger enforcement, and will be slain for invalid loadout of any kind.</li>
-        <li>If a player was reported, their reputation is negative, and no admins are online, they are set under trigger enforcement and will be slain for invalid loadout of any kind.
-If they are slain after report, the report is automatically accepted.</li>
+        <li>If a player was reported, their reputation non-positive, they are set under trigger enforcement and will be slain for invalid loadout of any kind.
+If they are slain due to a report, the report is automatically accepted.</li>
         <li>If a player has more than X infraction points they are set under trigger enforcement and will be slain for invalid loadout.</li>
     </ul>
 </p>